AI-Driven Bad Actor Detection

 Summary

-✅ Add detection instructions to AI system prompt
+✅ Add detection instructions to your conversational AI system prompt

-✅ Backend removes directive and sets badActor: true
+✅ Backend removes the directive from visible text and sets badActor: true

-✅ Client listens to messageReceived and disables bot
+✅ Client listens to messageReceived and disables the bot